-Simply put, yes.
-After wrapping up the tutorial, which teaches you the basics like jumping, climbing, ledge grabbing, and using abilities, the leveling system is introduced.
+Yes.
+After wrapping up the tutorial, which teaches you the basics of jumping, climbing, ledge grabbing, and using abilities, the levelling system is introduced.
 This is where, once unlocked, multi-classing comes into play.
-See, while you start off with only the warrior class available, packing a mighty sizeable sword and shield, milestones – like opening a specific number of chests or defeating specific bosses – expands the roster.
+See, while you start off with only the warrior class available, packing a mighty sizeable sword and shield, milestones – like opening a specific number of chests or defeating specific bosses – expand the roster.
 Not just in a ‘which do you want to play as next time?’ either.
 No, Plague Breaker takes a page out of D&D with its class system, allowing players to mix and match each level-up, making the starting class more of ‘what kind of arsenal do you want to begin with this time?’ as a spell flinging warrior is totally possible.